bernatferragut/CCT/Introductions/Scratch.md

 **Learning Objectives:**
 * Familiarity with the Scratch environment
 * Learn how to move using a centric system (like a GPS)
-* Learn how to move using the cartesian system (XY coordinates)
+* Learn how to move using the cartesian system (X/Y coordinates)

 **Recommended grade level:** grades 3 - 7